 ADDRESS 32 N Hotel St, Honolulu, HI 96817

 The Tchin Tchin Bar is a trendy lounge with an upstairs, outdoor patio.
 They also offer an extensive wine list, artisan cocktails and a few food options.

 ADDRESS 39 N Hotel St, Honolulu, HI 96817

-Scarlett is Hawaii’s largest nightclub.
-While it is a gay nightclub, Shannon says they are very straight friendly and that everyone goes.
+Scarlet is Hawaii’s largest nightclub and the only gay club on the island.
 In addition to nightly DJ’s, Scarlet also has regular drag shows, go-go dancers and strong drinks.